tidalcycles/tidal-doc/docs/innards/meaning_of_dot.md

 id: meaning_of_dot
 ---

 The dot (`.`) is the **Haskell** operator for function composition.
-Function composition comes from mathematics but actually, it can be really useful to make music.
+Function composition comes from mathematics - therefore it is really useful in making music.
 Haskell was originally designed by mathematicians and computer magicians.
 Its syntax borrowed quite a lot from mathematical notation.
 In some cases, Haskell is sometimes more precise and strict than other languages.
 The syntax is also much more compact.

 ## Introduction